bkaathi/py-cgmail/README.md

 # py-cgmail
-A module that leverages pyzmail to parse email messages into json and parses urls out of the message body
+A module that leverages pyzmail to parse email messages into json and parses urls and email addresses out of the message body

 # Installation